YashMistry1402/Covid-Counts-project/README.md

 # New York Airbnb project
-A simple Project to showcase some visulizations in NEw York for renting out airbnb apartments/ properties.
+A simple Project to showcase some visulizations in New York for renting out airbnb apartments/ properties.

 To Follow along the Visualization